The Quran does not simply repeat its prophets. It redistributes them.

 One surah deploys the full drama where truth shatters spectacle.
 The other enters the prophet’s interior before the drama begins.

-David and Solomon (peace be upon them), the Quran’s only prophetic duo.
+David (peace be upon him) and Solomon (peace be upon them) form a major prophetic duo in the Quran.
 Their repertoire contains some of its sharpest laws of power: kingship born after reduction, gratitude materialized into measure, sovereignty unmasked as borrowed.
-Five surahs, and each poses the same question: under what condition does the throne hold?
+In these passages, the same question returns: under what condition does the throne hold?

-In al-Baqara, David’s kingship is born after the army has been reduced:
+In al-Baqara, David (peace be upon him)‘s kingship is born after the army has been reduced:

 ﴿وَقَتَلَ دَاوُودُ جَالُوتَ وَآتَاهُ اللَّهُ الْمُلْكَ وَالْحِكْمَةَ﴾